Bristol Blenheim - IF Specifications

 A total of 4,422 Bristol Blenheim aircraft were produced.

-Scale Builder has Merlyn's Bristol Blenheim model build on CD.
+Scale Builder has Merlyn's RC Bristol Blenheim model build on CD.

-My Hobby Store UK has 3 view drawings of various Bristol Blenheim aircraft.
+My Hobby Store UK has 3 view drawings of various Bristol Blenheim aircraft that may be useful in building a RC Bristol Blenheim.